h-connor/OneLifeHardcore7DaysMod/readme.md

 **This mod may not function properly with most other mods due to the wide variety of changes applied.**

+NOTE: World day does not change upon death.
+So the more you die, the harder it gets!
+Hopefully you set up a base by then to compensate.

 ## On Death

 `` You got one life!
 Say goodbye!``

 * A variety of items of are removed upon death, including their contents
 	* Craftable Storage: chests, wood furniture blocks, desk safes, wall safes, gun safes, drawers
-	* Craftable Stations: campfires, workstations, forges, chemistry stations, bank generators
+	* Craftable Stations: campfires, work benches, forges, chemistry stations, bank generators
 	* Misc blocks: landclaims
 * Levels are reset.
 Deficit is removed; it wouldn't make sense anyway.
 * Map exploration is reset, with waypoints removed